This post may contain affiliate links. Please see our disclosure policy.

 When it comes to adding essential oils to your homemade wax fresheners, you can pick any combination of oils you want.
 Some of my favorite oils to use are floral, citrus, and mint.

 For this recipe, you will need about 1 tablespoon of essential oil.
 I know that sounds like a lot, but these will last for a very long time.
-Depending on your preference, you may want to add more or less essential oils.
+Depending on your preference, you may want to add more or fewer drops of essential oils.
 Always start with less and add more if needed.

-With a blend of citrus essential oils, this air freshener is very refreshing and cleansing.
-It is the perfect blend to uplift the mood and promote positivity.
-You can also use this blend in a spray such as this DIY bathroom air freshener spray.
+With a blend of citrus essential oils, this air freshener is very refreshing and bright.
+You can also use this blend in a spray, such as this DIY bathroom air freshener spray.

 - Wild orange essential oil